 6. Exercise helps manage Parkinson’s symptoms.

 For people with Parkinson’s, exercise is more than healthy — it is a vital component to maintaining balance, mobility and activities of daily living.
 Exercise and physical activity can improve many PD symptoms.
 The Parkinson’s Outcomes Project shows that people with PD who start exercising earlier and a minimum of 2.5 hours a week experience a slowed decline in quality of life compared to those who start later.
 Tai chi, yoga, Pilates, dance, weight training, non-contact boxing and more all have positive effects on PD symptoms.
+Watch our Fitness Friday videos.

 → Keep reading: Exercise